-Those compounds are part of the class of alcohol-soluble terpenes and meroterpenes (compounds which are part terpene and part polyphenol).
-Oddly enough not a single Lion's Mane supplement optimised for those compounds existed.
-Until now.
+Those compounds are hericenones (only found in the fruiting body) and erinacines (only found in the mycelium).
+Both are part of the class of alcohol-soluble terpenes and meroterpenes (compounds which are part terpene and part polyphenol).
+Until now, not a single Lion's Mane supplement specifying and guaranteeing those compounds existed.

 Click here to see our authorized 'Supplement Facts' label with all relevant specifications.

 If you buy a Lion's Mane supplement because it lists a high level of beta-glucans (or polysaccharides) you are not spending your money wisely.
-It is more logical to look for a Lion's Mane supplement that specifies/guarantees Lion's Mane-specific compounds, right?
+It makes more sense to choose a Lion's Mane supplement that specifies/guarantees Lion's Mane-specific compounds, right?

-As said, in Lion's Mane the quality markers are terpenes in particular; this group contains the NGF- / BDNF-inducing compounds in Lion's Mane.
+As said, in Lion's Mane the quality markers are 2 specific groups of bioactive terpenes; these contain the NGF- / BDNF-inducing compounds in Lion's Mane.
 Those compounds are known as hericenones (present in the fruiting body only - mero-terpenes) and erinacines (only found in the mycelium - di-terpenes).

 Until now over 30 of these compounds have been identified in Lion's Mane.
-It is impossible to test for all of those because with only a few exceptions no reference material exists (to use as a standard to test against).
-To get around this limitation Oriveda tested for terpenes and polyphenols as a group.
+It is impossible to test for all of those individually.
+With only a few exceptions there's no standardised reference material available.

 What also sets Oriveda's L+ apart as a unique product is that it is the first and only Lion's Mane alcohol extract.
-Only an alcohol extract contains a noteworthy amount of terpenes because these compounds are strictly alcohol-soluble.
-When we were developing L+ we have tested dual extraction as well but the level of terpenes was at best only 1/10th of what we have now.
+Only an alcohol extract contains a noteworthy amount of these compounds - they are strictly alcohol-soluble.
+When we were developing L+ we have tested dual extraction as well but this would have meant an unacceptable compromise.
+Levels of alcohol-soluble bioactives were low.
 In particular the mycelium had a very low yield of less than 0.1%.
-A dual extract would have meant a compromise.

 Then there is the fact that Oriveda's L+ contains both fruiting body and pure mycelium.
 There are no other Lion's Mane products on the market containing pure mycelium, which is a major -and surprising- omission because the mycelium contains the most important NGF-inducers; erinacines (their NGF-promoting effect is up to 4 times stronger when compared against hericenones according to research).

-After repeated alcohol extraction (to squeeze out all active compounds) comes the drying phase.
-We did not use the common freeze drying or spray drying to produce the final powder, but vacuum drying.
-This drying phase alone alone takes over 7 days to complete, but the final product is 100% uncompromised Lion's Mane extract, free of additives or flow agents.
+After repeated alcohol extraction (to squeeze out all active compounds) the final product is 100% uncompromised Lion's Mane extract, free of additives or flow agents.